 The City of Greenville continually seeks methods for fostering and maintaining affordable housing.
-During the 2013-2014 program year, funds were reserved for downpayment assistance to low-moderate income homebuyers within the City of Greenville.
+During the 2015-2016 Program Year, funds were reserved for downpayment assistance to low-moderate income homebuyers within the City of Greenville.
 These funds are used to address goals for increasing homeownership within the West Greenville Redevelopment Area.
 Funding from previous years has also been made available to homebuyers as downpayment assistance.
 The provision for downpayment assistance decreases the amount of financing and or private source of funding a homebuyer needs in order to purchase a home.
-This past fiscal year, one (1) homebuyer utilized the program.
+This past fiscal year, three (3) homebuyers utilized the HOME program.

 The City also provides assistance with local bond funds to aide with downpayment or closing costs.
 Bond funds are awarded to qualifying applicants as a zero interest loan up to 10 percent of the purchase price of the home and amortized over ten (10) years.
-This past fiscal year, two (2) homebuyers utilized this program.
+During the 2015-2016 Program Year, two (2) homebuyers utilized this program.